valora-inc/wallet/packages/mobile/e2e/README.md

     // Reload app on device
     await reloadReactNative()

-    // Dismiss banners if interfering with next steps await dismissBanners()

     // Example setup steps for every test spec in this usecase await element(by.id('Hamburger')).tap()
     await element(by.id('add-and-withdraw')).tap()